Hugs and Autism.

 The Benefits of a “HUG”

-Going through this process actually opened other doors for us in our relationship as well.
+Going through this process actually opened other doors for us in our relationships as well.
 Our communication improved, our ability to determine our needs and state them specifically exploded, and our acceptance of each other became more genuine.

 Our home became more peaceful because: